skrey/yellow-extensions/release/README.md

 ## How to create a plugin or theme?

 Create a repository for each plugin/theme.
 The name of your repository should be `yellow-plugin-xyz` or `yellow-theme-xyz`.
-Your code doesn't have to be perfect, but make sure it's working in the [developer kit](https://github.com/datenstrom/yellow-developers).
+Your code doesn't have to be perfect, but make sure it works in the [developer kit](https://github.com/datenstrom/yellow-developers).
 Fork the official repository `yellow-plugins` or `yellow-themes`.
 Add your repository to the README and send a pull request.

 ## How to create a software release?